Skip to main content

 OpenTelemetry-Based LLM Tracing+

-Automatic trace collection from 20+ frameworks (LangChain, LlamaIndex, OpenAI, Anthropic) with agent tracing graphs, multi-agent workflow visualization, and span-level detail on every LLM call, tool invocation, and retrieval step.
+Trace collection from popular frameworks such as LangChain, LlamaIndex, OpenAI, and Anthropic, with agent tracing graphs, multi-agent workflow visualization, and span-level detail on LLM calls, tool invocation, and retrieval steps.

 Use Case: